9 Tips to Make Moving Easier for Kids

 Have you chosen a new daycare or play school in your new neighbourhood?
 If so, take your child there for a visit to meet the caregivers and teachers so they know what to expect on their first day.

-If you have a bedtime routine in place or a napping schedule, try to keep that consistent before, during, and after your move as much as possible.
+If you have a bedtime routine in place or a napping schedule, try to keep that as consistent as possible before, during, and after your move.
 Children fear the unknown, and this move is a big unknown for them.
-Plus, toddlers in particular do not like separation.
 Maintaining their basic day-to-day activities at regular intervals can help calm those fears and anxieties.

 Establish that same routine in your new home as quickly as possible.
 Even though the walls around them have changed your child will feel that their world is still the same.
 This routine will also help your child go to bed on time, and a well-rested toddler is a happier toddler.
 This may mean that you unpack a little slower than you’d like, but the payoff is worth it.